TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Delete cache via caching framework
 - Move the creation of the htaccess to the StaticFileBackend
 - Move the .htaccess content to a separate template file
+- Move Backend module to a separate template file (partly)

 2015-04-20 Tim Lochmüller <tim@fruit-lab.de>